 All of our brochures and manuals are available in various languages upon request and can be supplied on memory sticks or as a download from our website - www.ndiver.com

 Drysuit Zip Information

-Your drysuit will be fitted with either a BDM or YKK® Aquaseal® zip.
-Contact us if you are unsure as to which zip your drysuit is fitted with.
+Your drysuit will be fitted with a BDM metal dry zip.
 The zip teeth must be kept clean to operate properly for long product life.